explosion/spaCy/docs/source/guide/overview.rst

 - All tokens come with indices into the original string
 - Full unicode support
-- Extensible to other languages
+- Extendable to other languages
 - Batch operations computed efficiently in Cython
 - Cython API
 - numpy interoperability